Best Oatmeal Cookies

 Why are my oatmeal cookies dry?

-What gives cookies chewy texture?
+What gives oatmeal cookies chewy texture?

 Are old fashioned oats and quick oats the same?

-Nope!
+No!
 Old fashioned (or rolled) oats are whole-grain oat kernels that have been rolled flat.
 Quick-cooking oats are also rolled, but the oat kernel is cut into smaller pieces so it can cook faster.

 How do you know when oatmeal cookies are done?